Related videos:

 The ship, stranded off Cape Verde

-The MV Hondius, operated by Oceanwide Expeditions, remains anchored off Praia, the capital of Cape Verde, after being denied entry by that country.
-Cape Verde denied the docking permission at the port of Praia, as announced by the president of the National Public Health Institute of the country, Maria da Luz Lima.
+The MV Hondius, operated by Oceanwide Expeditions, remains anchored off Praia, the capital of Cape Verde, after being denied entry by the country.
+Cape Verde denied docking permission at the port of Praia, as announced by the president of the National Institute of Public Health of the country, Maria da Luz Lima.

-Aboard are 88 passengers and 59 crew members from 23 nationalities, including 17 Americans.
+Aboard are traveling 88 passengers and 59 crew members from 23 nationalities, including 17 Americans.

-The deadly outbreak on the cruise ship is the first hantavirus case recorded on such a vessel, as confirmed by Van Kerkhove.
+The deadly outbreak on the cruise ship is the first hantavirus case recorded on a vessel of this kind, as confirmed by Van Kerkhove.

 The plan: Evacuation and heading to the Canary Islands